combo-lab/combo/guides/data_modelling/faq.md

 For those reasons, `%Ecto.Changeset{}` is a good choice to model the data changes between your contexts and your web layer - regardless if you are talking to an API or the database.

 Finally, note that your controllers and views are not hardcoded to work exclusively with Ecto either.
-Instead, Phoenix defines protocols such as `Phoenix.Param` and `Phoenix.HTML.FormData`, which allow any library to extend how Phoenix generates URL parameters or renders forms.
+Instead, Phoenix defines protocols such as `Combo.Param` and `Phoenix.HTML.FormData`, which allow any library to extend how Phoenix generates URL parameters or renders forms.
 Conveniently for us, the `phoenix_ecto` project implements those protocols, but you could as well bring your own data structures and implement them yourself.